 A member of an LLC becomes a part of the partnership, and over 2% of shareholders in the S corporations can enroll in the benefits, which an employer is offering.
 However, they can’t pay for the benefits with the help of pre-tax dollars using a 125 cafeteria plan.

-In case your business lets its employees pay their share of health insurance premiums of the 125 cafeteria plans they have chosen using pre-tax dollars, ensure that those benefits have been identified in the 125 Cafeteria Plan.
+In case your business lets its employees pay their share of health insurance premiums of the 125 Benefits Choice Programs they have chosen using pre-tax dollars, ensure that those benefits have been identified in the 125 Cafeteria Plan.
 There are a lot of ways to do it.

 You can take Health FSA as a kind of designated account in a bank.
 People put money in it and then they have specific kinds of medical expenses, such as deductibles and unreimbursed copays, they can use the remaining funds in the health FSA to reimburse or to pay for the expenses.

-This isn’t too far off the mark but the HIPAA medical privacy regulation takes a health FSA to be a kind of self-insured group health plan.
-It means that if your business is providing a Health FSA to the employees, it is subject to HIPAA.
+This isn’t too far off the mark, but the HIPAA medical privacy regulation takes a health FSA to be a kind of self-insured group health package.
+It means that if your business is providing a Health FSA to the team members, it is subject to HIPAA.

-For some employees, the Health FSA might be the only benefit they offer subject to a full scale of the HIPAA medical privacy regulations.
+For some team members, the health FSA might be the only benefit they offer subject to a full scale of the HIPAA medical privacy regulations.
 In case your business is not providing one, do not wait until you have a complaint or a problem to check the HIPAA compliance.

-Even though this plan comes with a plethora of benefits, it is crucial to examine the possible drawbacks of the health plan before an employer offers the same.
+Even though this program comes with a plethora of benefits, it is crucial to examine the possible drawbacks of the health plan before an employer offers the same.

 People who are putting their money into a Section 125 Plan should use the money during the plan year.
 If they don’t use the benefit provided for the particular year, they will lose the money.
 Proper planning is crucial from the standpoint of other employees.